What Does it Take to Be a Metal and Plastic Model Maker?

 How to Become a Metal & Plastic Model Maker

-What education is needed to be a Metal and Plastic Model Maker?
+What education or degrees do I need to become a Metal and Plastic Model Maker?

 The table below shows some of the most common industries where those employed in this career field work.

-Those thinking about becoming a Metal and Plastic Model Maker might also be interested in the following careers:
+Those interested in being a Metal and Plastic Model Maker may also be interested in:

 Image Credit: US Air Force photo/Airman 1st Class John Linzmeier via Public domain